Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/relay/relay.md

 title: Relay
 ---

 Netcode for GameObjects (Netcode) allows you to connect to a host by its IP and port.
-However, if the host is not on the same network as you (i.e. somewhere over the Internet), you will need some extra services to achieve a successful connection and thus a successful game.
+However, if the host isn't on the same network as you (i.e. somewhere over the Internet), you will need some extra services to achieve a successful connection and thus a successful game.

 Many factors impact how you connect to the remote host, and it can be tricky to implement.
 There are two ways of achieving such a connection:
 - [NAT punching](../learn/listenserverhostarchitecture.md#option-c-nat-punchthrough): an advanced technique that allows you to directly connect to the host computer even if it is on another network.